thaicuc/the-importance-of-living/contents/11-find-thyself-chuangtse.md

 Chuangtse was a contemporary of Mencius, as Laotse was probly a contemporary of Confucius.
-But Mencius agreed with Chuangtse that we have lost something and the business of philosophy is to discover and recover that which is lost, in this case, "a child's heart", according to Mencius.
+But Mencius agreed with Chuangtse that we have lost something and the business of philosophy is to discover and recover that which is lost, in this case, ***a child's heart***, according to Mencius.
 "A great man is he who has not lost the heart of a child." says this philosopher.
 Mencius regards the effect of the artificial life of civilization upon the youthful heart born in man as similar to the deforestation of our hills:

 > There was once a time when the forests of the Niu Mountain were beautiful.
 But
 > can the mountain any longer be regarded as beautiful, since being situated